vivr/vr1/src/notes/2023-11-18-eleventy-notes.md

 {% endraw %}

-This code generates a list item for a post, with different content and styling depending on whether the post is categorised as an exploration post or a notes post.
+This code generates a list item for posts.
 The figure element contains an image and a caption, and the entire structure is wrapped in a link to the post's URL.

 ### notes.njk